Wobin/Rock/README.md

-# Hush
+# Rock
-Straightforward mod to mute specific action VO events
+Add some spice to the Ogryn's Big Friendly Rock ability